 "Using a new ePRO vendor that we didn't qualify via an audit [condition] increases the risk of data loss or corruption [negative outcome] to one of our key efficacy endpoints [critical element]."

-Later in the series, we'll look at why articulating the risk in this manner is critical in our efforts to mitigate it.
+In this post, we look at why articulating the risk in this manner is critical in our efforts to mitigate it.